theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started-table.md

 ---
 This section contains the details of the SAP table extraction with the Xtract Table component and a general introduction to Xtract Universal.

-It is therefore a prerequisite for all subsequent sections.
+This section is therefore a prerequisite for all subsequent sections.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}